fuchunhui/year2262/README.md

 # year2262

-in China, we have two Chinese New Year
+In China, we have two Chinese New Year.

+when it comes, have said goodbye to the world.

+maybe this can help.